 In David’s book he mentioned the different launch strategies one can use amongst many other helpful insight such as choosing the right keywords, understanding Amazon’s algorithms to make the ranking system work in your favor to garner more visibility.
 One of the best ways to garner publicity for a new title or one that needs a little boost is to run a sale whether it be a 99 cent eBook or free.
 I hope to combine my free run with the approach he calls “spreading the love” which basically means spreading out the time between the launch and when you actually tell people.
 I highly recommend his book for all self-publishers and I’ll be discussing more about it (once I finish it) in later posts so stay tuned!

 So does free still catch your eye?
 I hope so.
 Now imagine in that picture at the top of this post that instead of saying you get a free car… you get a free book.
 So you get a free book and you get a free book… EVERYONE GETS FREE BOOKS (don’t mean to get carried away lol)!
 I officially announce the start of my Free Promo Week.
 This week only I will be making my eBook, Before the Legend free on Smashwords where you can download in multiple formats including ePub, Mobi, PDF and more!
 It’s also free on major retailers including Amazon.
 Check out my Facebook fan page in the days to come (to your left).

 Also starting this Monday I started a free giveaway of my print book.
 Only 5 copies remain for a limited time only!
 Click here for more details.
 These next three weeks anticipate free promotions, giveaways, and more.
 See the spotlight for my book on Pick Your Poison which showcases my book summary and the special giveaway I’m running these next few weeks.
 So stay tuned as I rethink my launch strategy and rethink free.

 Interested in getting exclusive content?
 Or getting the latest promotions?
-Fill out the form below.
-Your information won’t be shared!
+Sign me up!